MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/management.md

 - Take advantage of deployment and scaling features.
 Use autoscaling to ensure that your app can handle varying levels of traffic and workload without compromised performance or availability.

 - Take advantage of App Service security and compliance capabilities.
 These features, including built-in authentication and authorization, SSL/TLS certificates, and network isolation, can help protect your app and its data from unauthorized access or attack.
 App Service compliance standards, including HIPAA, PCI DSS, and ISO 27001, can help you ensure that your app is compliant with relevant regulations and industry standards.
-- Use the App Service management and troubleshooting tools, like metrics and problem solving in the Azure portal, Azure PowerShell, and the Azure CLI.
+- Use the App Service management and troubleshooting tools, like Azure PowerShell, the Azure CLI, and metrics and problem solving in the Azure portal.
 Maintain and troubleshoot your app in the cloud so that you can keep it running smoothly and reliably.

 Whether you use multi-tenant App Service or a single-tenant App Service Environment, operations management is a crucial consideration.
 Both options offer a range of benefits.
 The right choice for your organization depends on your needs and priorities.